-Bank Name: State Street Bank Boston
+Bank name State Street Bank Boston

-Routing No: 011000028
+Routing Number 011000028

-Attn: DWS
+Attention DWS

-DDA No: 9902-8102
+DDA Number 9902-8102

-FBO: (Account name) (Account number)
+FBO (Account name) (Account number)

-Credit: (Fund name, Fund number and, if applicable, class name)
+Credit (Fund name, Fund number and, if applicable, class name)

 Refer to your account statement for the account name and number.
 Wire transfers normally take two or more hours to complete.
-Wire transfers may be restricted on bank holidays and at certain other times.
+Wire transfers may be restricted on holidays and at certain other times.